awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 /**
  * <p>
- * Encrypts and then decrypts data using an AWS KMS customer master key.
+ * Encrypts and then decrypts data using an AWS KMS key.
  *
  * <p>
  * Arguments:
  * <ol>
- * <li>Key ARN: For help finding the Amazon Resource Name (ARN) of your AWS KMS customer master
+ * <li>Key ARN: For help finding the Amazon Resource Name (ARN) of your AWS KMS key, see 'Finding the key ID and key ARN' at https://docs.aws.amazon.com/kms/latest/developerguide/find-cmk-id-arn.html
- *    key (CMK), see 'Viewing Keys' at http://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html
  * </ol>
  */
 public class BasicEncryptionExample {